Top buggy brands Phil and Teds pushchairs

 Phil and Teds Promenade review

-The Promenade is the newest addition to the Phil and Teds range.
-Described as a ‘premium urban stroller’, it has four wheels and a reversible seat that converts into a lie-flat carrycot.
+Described as a ‘premium urban stroller’, the Phil and Teds Promenade has four wheels and a reversible seat that converts into a lie-flat carrycot.

 It can be used as a travel system if you buy a compatible car seat and, like other pushchairs from Phil and Teds, it can be converted into a double pushchair with the addition of a double kit.